pingswept/me30-website/content/notes/feather-programming.md

 You’ll need to open the serial monitor in the Mu editor.

-## A few exciting commands in the BOARD, TIME, DIGITALIO, PWMIO libraries
+## A few exciting commands in some CircuitPython-specific libraries

 Here are some Python commands that you might want to start with.
-You need to import the BOARD, DIGITALIO, and TIME libraries to use all but the print() command.
+To use all but the print() command, you need to start your Python code by importing the libraries specified below (TIME, BOARD, DIGITALIO, PWMIO, ANALOGIO).

 **print(<variable>)**: Prints the value of whatever variable is listed inside the ().